webscraperio/web-scraper-documentation/docs/Selectors/Text selector.md

 For example you want to extract comments for an article.
 There are multiple comments in a single page and you only need the comment text (If you would need other comment attributes then see the example above).
 You can use *Text selector* to extract these comments.
-The *Text selectors* multiple attribute should be checked because you will be extracting multiple records.
+The preferred *Text selectors* multiple type should be selected to enable extracting multiple elements

 ![Fig. 3: Text selector selects multiple comments][text-selector-multiple-per-page]

+### Multiple Type

+A specific selector can find multiple items on a single site.
+To handle this a `Multiple Type` is available when creating the selector.
+The selected type affects how data is returned

+* `First Record Only` - returns only the first record extracted.
+Use when only one record expected
+* `Multiple Records in Multiple Columns` - returns multiple records split into up to `Column Count` columns.
+Enables and Requires filling `Column count` (defaults to 5)
+* `Multiple Records in One Column` - returns all extracted records in a single column joined by 2 newlines (replaces mulitple newlines in extracted text with one)

 ## Related videos